LeeviHalme/tiralabra/.github/docs/USAGE.md

 - All the operators must be explicitly written within the expression.
 For example, `2(3 + 4)` is not a valid expression, but `2 * (3 + 4)` is.
 - Negative numbers must be written without spaces.
 For example, `-3 * 2` is a valid expression, but `- 3 * 2` is not.
+- Functions `sin` and `cos` expect their arguments to be in radians and take exactly one argument.
+- The `min` and `max` functions take exactly two arguments.

 ## Getting Started